keboola/developers-docs/extend/generic-extractor/tutorial/json.md

 }
 {% endhighlight %}

-To refer to the Joe's city, we would write `address.city`.
+To refer to Joe's city, we would write `address.city`.
 To refer to little Jimmy`s shoe size, we would write `members[2].shoeSize`.
 Array items indexes are *zero-based* so the third item has index `2`.
 Also note that the order of items in an object is not important.
 It is also worth noting that `[]` represents an empty array and `{}` represents an empty object.